ariatemplates/noder-js/README.md

 ## Getting started

-* Download the latest release of Noder: [noder.zip](https://github.com/ariatemplates/noder/raw/builds/noder-browser.zip)
+* Download the `noder-browser.zip` file from the latest release of Noder in the [releases section](https://github.com/ariatemplates/noder/releases).

 * Extract it in the folder of your choice.
 It contains the following files and directories:
 	* ``noder.min.js``: main entry point of Noder